"ALL things great are wound up with all things little."

-Ever since I was a very little girl, I have loved reading books.
-Little House on the Prairie, Anne of Green Gables, Nancy Drew, and Little Women, were among my very favorites.
-I also loved reading anything about gymnastics or dancing, especially A Very Young Dancer by Jill Krementz.
+Ever since I was a little girl, I have loved being outdoors and learning about nature.
+And more than anything, I have always loved to read!
+Anne of Green Gables, Nancy Drew, and Little Women, were among my very favorite stories.

-I get to talk about all sorts of fun and interesting things that I've learned while writing nonfiction books for young readers when I make author visits to libraries and classrooms.
+These are some of the fun and interesting things that I've learned while writing books for young readers.
+I get to share fun facts like these when I make author visits to libraries and classrooms.